 Short meows are often a standard greeting.
 Longer, drawn-out sounds can indicate the cat wants something (such as food).
 They may also be lodging a complaint.

 If a cat starts vocalizing excessively, here are a few ways pet parents can manage these behaviors:

 Avoid punishment: Punishing a cat for being too vocal can make them fearful and damage the bond between feline and pet parent.

 Make sure the cat is okay: While pet parents don’t want to incentivize excessive vocalization, they should make sure their cat isn’t trapped in a closed room or can’t access essentials like the litter box or water.

 Provide more stimulation: If a cat seems bored, pet parents can give their cat more playtime, offer more stimulating toys, or place a cat tower near the window.

 Stop excessive vocalization with cat training: Often, cats become more vocal when they realize it gets their pet parents to do something for them.
 Untraining the behavior requires a pet parent to ignore the sounds (after making sure the cat is okay) and only give the cat attention when they’re quiet.
 The key here is to avoid rewarding unwanted behavior.

 Spay/neuter intact cats: Pet parents can deter yowling by having intact female and male cats spayed or neutered.
 These routine procedures can also provide several health benefits.

 Consult with a professional vet: If a pet parent isn’t sure why their cat has become more vocal or is worried there’s an underlying health issue, they should consult with a vet for further advice.

 Vocalizing is a normal behavior for cats that allows them to communicate their needs and wants.
 However, when the sounds become excessive, they can start to cause problems.
-Understanding the reason behind the increased frequency can help pet parents take the best steps to get the sounds back to an acceptable level.
+Understanding the reason behind the increased frequency, which online vet consults can help with, can help pet parents take the best steps to get the sounds back to an acceptable level.